RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 **Admin Post Management**

-Upon selecting "Post" option, the list of posts along with its stutus will be displayed.
+Upon selecting "Post" option, the list of log posts along with its stutus will be displayed.
 Admin can select the post and can edit or delete its data.
 The page appears as shown [here](docs/features/admin_posts_page.png)

-When the admin selects a user's post, the page opens with all its details and entries that can be modified by the admin.
+When the admin selects a user's log post, the page opens with all its details and entries that can be modified by the admin.
 - When the lab log post is submitted by the user, by default its status is set to draft.
 - Upon admin approval, when status is set to published, the post becomes visible in the website.
-The selected post in admin site appears as shown [here](docs/features/admin_posts_management.png)
+The selected log post in admin site appears as shown [here](docs/features/admin_posts_management.png)

 **Admin Comment Management**